plforacle/mysql-enterprise-intro/view-vcn/view-vcn.md

 ## Introduction

-In this lab, you will review your Virtual Cloud Network
+In this lab, you will access your Livelabs comaprtmne and review the pre-created Virtual Cloud Network.

 _Estimated Time:_ 5 minutes

 ### Objectives

-In this lab, you will pre-created View Virtual Cloud Network.
+In this lab, you will review the pre-created View Virtual Cloud Network.

 ### Prerequisites